 DON’T set it and forget it

-Just because yours is performing well currently doesn’t mean your employer brand will be relevant a year from now.
-Recruiting and onboarding efforts that produce many well-qualified hires is a moving target.
-New social media channels are born all the time, for example.
+Just because your employer brand might seem to be performing well at one point in time doesn’t mean your employer brand will be relevant a year from now.
+Recruiting and on-boarding efforts that produce many well-qualified hires is a moving target.
+New social media channels and online trends are born all the time, for example.
 Leaders need to periodically review branding materials to ensure they are keeping up with the times and are still accurately representing your organization.

-A hard-hitting employer brand that fills your pipeline with A-players (that also fit your company’s culture) is crucial in helping maintain competitive as your company grows.
+A hard-hitting employer brand that fills your pipeline with strong talent (that also fit your company’s culture) is crucial as your company grows.
 These Dos and Don’ts keep you on the right track to building a strong brand and maintaining a positive candidate experience, while also attracting more high-performers to work for you, instead of your competition.